2018 Bright Fortune Cabernet Franc Each bottle comes with a Good "Fortune"

-28 Years ago I thought Cabernet Franc’s future was beyond bright.
+29 Years ago I thought Cabernet Franc’s future was beyond bright.
 In fact, I thought Cab Franc was going to become Santa Barbara County’s next “it grape”.
-Then, inexplicably (until we learned it was due to the variety’s hyper sensitivity viruses) one vineyard after the next started to croak, ushering me into a 20 hiatus from the grape.
-Throughout most of these two decades, I assumed that I would never make another Cab Franc again.
-Then, a few brave growers decided to clean up their plant materials, giving Cab Franc a new lease on life over in the Santa Ynez Valley.
-With this 2017 bottling feeling like a true homecoming vintage for me, the return of a bright fortune for this beautifully rustic variety has materialized.
+Then, inexplicably, until we learned it was due to the variety’s hyper-sensitivity to viruses, one vineyard after the next started to die, ushering me into a 20 year hiatus from the grape.
+Throughout most of these two decades, I assumed that I would never again make another Cab Franc.
+Then, finally, a few brave Santa Ynez Valley growers decided to clean up their plant materials, thereby giving Cabernet Franc a new lease on life, and providing me with the beacon that illuminated all of the potential and bright fortune that I originally predicted for this beautifully rustic variety.